+Glomerulonephritis, also known as glomerular nephritis (GN), is a specific type of renal (kidney) disease characterized by inflammation of the glomeruli.
+Glomeruli are tiny structures in the kidneys that act as filters for the blood.
 Glomerulonephritis occurs when immune complexes (mixtures of antibodies and antigens) are filtered out of the bloodstream and become trapped within the glomeruli.
 When these compounds are trapped, the body responds by activating its immune defenses, resulting in further damage to the glomeruli.

 What are glomeruli?

-The role of the glomeruli is to remove all the small metabolic toxins from the blood stream and leave the larger molecules (specifically blood proteins) in the blood where they belong.
+The glomeruli are microscopic structures in the kidney that filter toxins out of the blood.
+The glomeruli remove small toxins from the bloodstream and leave larger molecules (like blood proteins) in the blood where they belong.
 The filtration of these waste materials is the first step in the formation of urine.
 There are millions of glomeruli within the kidneys.
-When these structures are damaged, kidney function is greatly impaired and toxins build up in the body, causing serious illness.
+When these structures are damaged, kidney function is greatly impaired.
+Toxins build up in the body, causing serious illness.

-“Glomeruli in the kidneys filter toxins out of the blood”
+“Glomeruli in the kidneys filter toxins out of the blood.”

 What causes glomerulonephritis?

-- chronic periodontal (dental) disease
+• chronic periodontal (dental) disease

-- heartworm infection
+• heartworm infection

-- Ehrlichia infection (a tick-borne disease)
+• Ehrlichia infection (a tick-borne disease)

-- lyme disease (a tick-borne disease)
+• Lyme disease (a tick-borne disease)

 • pyometra (a bacterial infection in the uterus)

 • endocarditis (a bacterial infection in the heart, often secondary to periodontal disease)

-- chronically inflamed skin
+• chronically inflamed skin

-• immune-mediated diseases (such as lupus erythematosus or discoid lupus)
+• immune-mediated diseases (such as lupus)

 • prostatitis (inflammation of the prostate)